Wojtuch88/Portfolio-/README.md

 * Share X
 * Postman

-## Project Scope
+### Project Scope
 * :+1: Communication with development team and client
 * :+1: Learning about functional testing
 * :+1: Learning about performance and usability testing
 * :+1: Learning to use tools to mange test scenarious
 * :+1: Learning to write bugs reports

-## List of completed tasks
+### List of completed tasks
 In progress

 ## :three:  Project Kapu$ta
 <small>(March 2022 - July 2022)</small>

-## Table of contents
+### Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Project Scope](#setup)
 * [Test Plan](#test-plan)
 * [List of completed tasks](#list-of-completed-tasks)

-## General info
+### General info
-* -​|The work involved manual testing of a banking application.
+* The work involved manual testing of a banking application.
 The application was used by customers to manage bank accounts, make transfers, view transaction history and other banking operations.
 My role was to perform <u>functional testing</u> to ensure that all functions of the application worked as required.
 As part of the project, I prepared <u>test scenarios for key functions of the application</u>: login, transfers, account management.
-I reported the bugs I found directly to the mentor, who evaluated the work.-​|
+I reported the bugs I found directly to the mentor, who evaluated the work.

 [**Link to functional specification**](https://docs.google.com/spreadsheets/d/142uLph3ahdORQ-2q3kC1SgwVxa-NeoTXJ7m5UKQW0tc/edit?gid=0#gid=0)

-## Technologies
+### Technologies
 Project is created with:
 * Testlink
 * Excel